-In 2016, Berlin and Paris released new Beethoven sets, but if you want classical music that hasn’t been recorded 100 times, you really ought to give Iowa a try.
-So when Charity Nebbe invited me to share favorite releases of 2016, I focused entirely on our state.
-As I mentioned to her, Iowa orchestras play awesome Beethoven (you can hear them on IPR's Symphonies of Iowa ), but in studio albums, Iowa musicians tend to explore less-traveled byways.
+In 2016, Berlin and Paris released Beethoven Symphony sets, but if you want classical music that hasn’t been recorded 100 times, you really ought to give Iowa a try.
+So when Charity Nebbe invited me to share favorite releases of 2016, I focused on our state.
+As I mentioned to Charity, Iowa orchestras do play awesome Beethoven (you can hear them on IPR's Symphonies of Iowa ), but in studio albums, Iowa musicians tend to explore roads less traveled.
 The results in 2016 were breathtakingly diverse and accomplished.
 Click on the arrow to hear my chat with Charity; below it, I'll list the albums we talked about, with links.
 (AND: Iowa artists: if you know of 2016 releases I missed, please tell me, and I’ll update this entry!)

 THEME ONE: CHAMBER ENSEMBLES OTHER THAN THE STRING QUARTET

 Chamber music has been centered on the string quartet since Haydn, and right now the world has more great "resident" string quartets than ever before.
 But what about other chamber ensemble types?
-They often come together ad hoc for festivals or concerts - but Iowa offered releases from two established, ongoing ensembles:
+They often come together ad hoc for festivals or concerts, but Iowa offered two established, ongoing ensembles:

-The Amara Piano Quartet: American Piano Quartets (Fleur de Son FDS580) The world's acknowledged champion among resident piano quartets has been in Iowa for decades, the Ames Piano Quartet.
-It's still at Iowa State, but has a new name, the Amara Piano Quartet, and two new members (Borivoj Martinic-Jercic and Mei-Hsuan Huang) joining two original APQ members (Jonathan Sturm and George Work).
-Their 2016 album shows them to be as exceptional as ever.
-It explores (mostly) recent American masterpieces.
-Dark Rosaleen was written for the APQ by Lee Hoiby, best known for his vocal works.
-It's based on James Joyce - not his words, but a tune he wrote for an earlier Irish poem.
-Carolina Variations by Paul Schoenfield is based on “Carolina in the Morning"; and the Piano Quartet no. 3, "Corragio," by George Tsonstakis was recorded during his residency at Ames with the group.
-Walter Piston fills the disc out.
+The Amara Piano Quartet: American Piano Quartets (Fleur de Son FDS580) The world's acknowledged champion among resident piano quartets, the Ames Piano Quartet, has been in Iowa for decades.
+It is still at Iowa State, but has a new name, the Amara Piano Quartet, and two new members (Borivoj Martinic-Jercic and Mei-Hsuan Huang), who have joined two of the original APQ members (Jonathan Sturm and George Work).
+As this 2016 album shows, their playing is as masterful as ever.
+The CD explores American works, most of them recent.
+In fact, two were written for the APQ: the Piano Quartet no. 3, "Corragio," by George Tsonstakis, recorded during his residency at Ames with the group, and Lee Hoiby's Dark Rosaleen, based on James Joyce (not his words, but a tune he wrote for an earlier Irish poem).
+There's also Carolina Variations by Paul Schoenfield, based on “Carolina in the Morning," and a classic by Walter Piston.

 Trio 826 : Mosaic (Blue Griffin 403) Writing for string trio challenges composers because they aren't given quite enough players.
 While a quartet automatically allows a chord plus a melody, a trio makes you do everything with just three instruments.
-The challenge has inspired some real gems, as Trio 826 shows on this first album, with a range of pieces from Austria (Franz Schubert), the Czech Republic (Hans Krasa), Germany (JS Bach and Richard Strauss), Hungary (Zoltan Kodaly), Romania (Georges Enescu), Russia (Alexander Borodin), AND two new pieces from Iowa, by Rebecca Burkhardt and Robert Washut.
-Because each instrument has extra work to do, playing string trios is also challenging - but not, apparently, for Trio 826.
-And its playing is more than the sum of the highly accomplished parts.
-There's a communicative joy that reflects the group's origin: the players are old friends, which is why they decided to form a regular ensemble.
+The challenge has inspired some great solutions, as Trio 826 shows on this first album, with a range of pieces from Austria (Franz Schubert), the Czech Republic (Hans Krasa), Germany (JS Bach and Richard Strauss), Hungary (Zoltan Kodaly), Romania (Georges Enescu), Russia (Alexander Borodin), AND two new pieces from Iowa, by Rebecca Burkhardt and Robert Washut.
+Because the three instruments have extra work to do, playing string trios is also challenging - but not, apparently, for Trio 826.
+They results they get are more than the sum of the highly accomplished parts.
+There's also a communicative joy that reflects the group's origin; the players are old friends, which is why they decided to form a regular ensemble.
 The violist, Julia Bullard, is Professor and Associate Director of Graduate Studies at University of Northern Iowa ; the cellist, Hannah Holman, is cellist in the New York City Ballet Orchestra when she's not in Iowa being principal cellist of the Quad City Symphony; and their friend, violinist Susanna Klein, works in Virginia, 826 miles away (thus the group's name).
 The glorious cover art is by Lenore Vardi - herself an accomplished Iowa-resident musician, whose late husband, the legendary Emmauel Vardi, was Bullard's teacher.

 THEME TWO: SINCE IOWA IS A WORLD CAPITAL OF BAND MUSIC, IT'S NO SURPRISE THAT WE EXCEL IN THE CLASSICAL SAXOPHONE.
-The saxophone gets too little respect in the classical world, probably because it's so prominently associated with bands and with jazz.
-But two Iowa releases proved that it can sing so beautifully that classical devotees should check out both originals and transcriptions using it:
+The saxophone gets too little respect in the classical world, probably because of its prominent association with bands and with jazz.
+But two Iowa releases proved that it can sing so beautifully that classical music devotees should start hearing both original works and transcriptions for the sax:

 Kenneth Tse and the Mi-Bemol Ensemble (Crystal 781) A Professor of Saxophone at the University of Iowa, Tse is known internationally as one of the finest in the field.
-He works with ensembles around the world, and Japan's Mi-Bemol Saxophone Ensemble is one of the best.
-When they brought in Tse, they made a recording, and it's unsurprisingly outstanding.
+He works with ensembles around the world, and Japan's Mi-Bemol Saxophone Ensemble is among the best.
+When they brought in Tse, they made a recording, and it's typically outstanding.